hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 There is no package visibility level in C++.
 ///

-The concept of `struct` originates from the C language, but in C++ it is just another spelling of `class`; semantically other than default visibility there is no difference.
-A “simple” C-style `struct` has a notable advantage over current C++ `class`es: we can directly operate on a block of memory with `memcpy` and similar operations (otherwise we must consider copy constructors, etc.).
-Although such operations are very dangerous, sometimes they bring significant performance improvements.
-We call “simple” C-style `struct` types [POD types (Plain old data-type, deprecated since C++20)](https://en.cppreference.com/w/cpp/named_req/PODType) or [Standard Layout Type](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType).
-The concrete concepts are not expanded here (see <https://docs.microsoft.com/en-us/cpp/cpp/trivial-standard-layout-and-pod-types?view=msvc-160>).
+`struct` comes from C; in C++ it is just an alternative spelling for `class` differing only in default visibility.
+A “simple” C-style struct allows raw memory operations like `memcpy` (otherwise copy constructors etc. matter).
+Dangerous, but sometimes high-performance.
+Such simple types are called [POD (deprecated since C++20)](https://en.cppreference.com/w/cpp/named_req/PODType) or [Standard Layout](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType).
+Details omitted (see Microsoft docs link).

 ### Constructors and Destructors (Updated 2021-07-18)

-All variables need to be initialized before use, unless you can guarantee assigning them before use (which effectively also initializes them); otherwise you are using the value of a variable with indeterminate behavior.
-In such a case, the contents of the variable are not guaranteed to be 0 (in machine code semantics); it could be anything.
-In both Java and C++, constructors ensure all member variables of a class are properly initialized.
+All variables must be initialized before use unless you guarantee an assignment precedes every read (which is still initialization).
+Otherwise the value is indeterminate; memory is not guaranteed to be zeroed.
+Constructors in both Java and C++ ensure members are initialized.

 Unlike Java, in C++ there are three ways to initialize member variables (ordered by recommended usage, and can be approximated as their execution order):